mapprotocol/docs/map-protocol/validator/QuickStart.md

 ### Step 2:

-Your ticket has changed from pending or active to locking. the next step is same to [How To withdraw MAP](#How To withdraw MAP)
+Now your votes`s state has changed from pending or active to locking state. the next step is same to [How To withdraw Locked MAP](#How To withdraw Locked MAP)